6 Ways To Eat Truffles in Sydney This Winter

 What’s so good about truffles?

 Truffles are full of umami.
-Umami is that delicious savoury character, regarded as one o the 5 tastes – beyond salty, sweet, sour and bitter.
-Umami adds richness, depth and character to other flavours and act as an enhancer like MSG.
-Chemically umami flavour is naturally found in meats, cheeses, tomatoes, mushrooms, and fermented foods such as miso.
-MSG is a food additive that mimics the impact of umami.
+Umami is that delicious savoury character, regarded as one of the 5 tastes – beyond salty, sweet, sour and bitter.
+Umami adds richness, depth and character to other flavours and act as a taste enhancer like MSG.
+Chemically umami flavour is naturally found in meats, cheeses, tomatoes, mushrooms and fermented foods such as miso.
+MSG is a food additive that mimics its impact .

 What will I eat my truffles with in restaurants?

 Truffles pair well with shellfish and seafood.
-The are terrific fresh, when shaved over a lovely beef carpaccio or can make excellent companions to creamy polenta, pasta and risotto.
+The are terrific fresh, when shaved over a lovely beef carpaccio, and make excellent companions to creamy polenta, pasta and risotto.
 In hot entrées and appetisers you will find them often as a starring partner to cheese and potatoes.

 How can I use truffles at home?

 Use truffles sparingly in a toasted cheese sandwich, sprinkle on homemade fries, or slice finely onto homemade white pizza (without a tomato base).
 For example a white pizza of rosemary, olive oil, cooked potato and Spanish onion will go well with truffle oil or shave truffles.
 When cooking dinner parties you can add small quantities of truffles to stocks and sauces for beef dishes.
-At breakfast, try hot sauce infused with truffle – great on fried eggs or shave black truffles over omelettes, fried eggs or on top of homemade fettuccine carbonara.
+At breakfast – try hot sauce infused with truffle – great on fried eggs or shave black truffles over omelettes or fried eggs.

 What is the difference between white and black truffles?